ferrous-systems/rust-training/training-slides/src/closures.md

 * Instances of Fn can be called repeatedly without mutating state.
 * `Fn` (a trait) and `fn` (a function pointer) are different!

-## These traits are implemented by:
+## These traits are implemented by

 * Function Pointers
 * Closures